ReactiveMongo/reactivemongo-site/releases/0.10/documentation/tutorial/consume-streams.md

 The method `cursor.enumerate()` returns an `Enumerator[T]`.
 In this case, we get a producer of documents (of type `BSONDocument`).

-Now that we have the producer, we need to define how the documents are processed: that is the Iteratee's job.
+Now that we have the producer, we need to define how the documents are processed: that is the Iteratee job.
 Iteratees, as the opposite of Enumerators, are consumers: they are fed in by enumerators and do some computation with the chunks they get.

 Here, we build an `Iteratee[BSONDocument, Unit]` that takes `BSONDocument` as an input and eventually returns `Unit` – which is normal because we just print the results without computing any final value.
 Each time it gets a document, it extracts the `lastName` and prints it on the console along with the whole document.
-Note that none of these operations are blocking: when the running thread is not processing the callback of our iteratee, it can be used to compute other things.
+Note that none of these operations are blocking: when the running thread is not processing the callback of our Iteratee, it can be used to compute other things.

 When this snippet is run, we get the following: